aptech/docs/docs/CR-cdfTnc.rst

 Purpose
 ----------------

-The integral under noncentral Student's  t distribution, from -∞ to x.
-It can return a vector of values, but the degrees of freedom and noncentrality parameter must be the same for all values of x.
+The integral under noncentral Student's :math:`t` distribution, from :math:`-∞` to *x*.
+It can return a vector of values, but the degrees of freedom and noncentrality parameter must be the same for all values of *x*.

 Format
 ----------------
 .. function:: cdfTnc(x, v, d)

     :param x: values of upper limits of integrals.
     :type x: Nx1 vector

-    :param v: degrees of freedom, v > 0.
+    :param v: degrees of freedom, :math:`v > 0`.
     :type v: scalar

     :param d: noncentrality parameter.